Videos and Instructions for Using Juno Orders in Salesforce Lightning

 Document and Email Templates

-JunoOrders includes our JunoDOC PDF and email template application.
-When you install JunoOrders, the JunoDOC PDF and email templates are included and ready for you to customize for your business needs.
+JunoOrders includes a basic version of our Junodoc PDF and email template application.
+When you install JunoOrders, the Junodoc PDF and email templates are included and ready for you to customize for your business needs.

-JunoDOC is an easy to use WYSIWYG PDF and email template builder for Salesforce.
-The current version only works with the JunoOrders elements, so keep an eye out for future releases of a stand-alone version.
+Junodoc is an easy to use WYSIWYG PDF and email template builder for Salesforce.
+The basic version only works with the JunoOrders elements.
+If you want the full version of Junodoc which works with all Salesforce objects, that product is available in the Salesforce Appexchange.

 You should have already gone through the installation process describing how to load the pre-defined PDF and email templates for Quotes, Sales Orders, Purchase Orders, Packing Slips, and Invoices.